President-Elect Biden To Begin Formal Transition Process After Agency OK

 Under the 1963 Presidential Transition Act, it was up to Murphy as head of the GSA, the federal agency that acts as a leasing agent for the government, to make the ascertainment, though the law is vague about the criteria that should be used.

-That shortened transition period was cited by the 9-11 Commission as a factor in al-Qaida's attacks in September 2001, because of the time it took Bush to get his national security team in place.
+That shortened transition period was cited by the 9/11 Commission as a factor in al-Qaida's attacks on Sept.
+11, 2001, because of the time it took Bush to get his national security team in place.

 The GSA decision was Monday's second major blow to Trump's effort to overturn the election result.
 Earlier in the day, the Michigan Board of State Canvassers voted to certify Biden's win there.
-The typically ministerial duty had become a national focal point as Trump and his allies launched a failed effort to either delay certification or install Trump loyalists in the place of electors who would vote for Biden.
+The typically ministerial duty had become a national focal point as the president and his allies launched a failed effort either to delay certification or install Trump loyalists in the place of electors who would vote for Biden.